karthik-muth/https-karthik-muth.github.io-/women_invests/outro.md

 **Method and data**

-Data from [Avanza's](https://blogg.avanza.se/) reports which are linked in the charts.
+Data from [Avanza's](https://blogg.avanza.se/) reports are linked in the respective charts.
+I have used averages to compare the difference between men and women.
+This is similar when median is used.